Robust Collision Detection for Robots with Variable Stiffness Actuation by Using MAD-CNN: Modularized-Attention-Dilated Convolutional Neural Network: Manipulator with Variable Stiffness Actuation

-This study utilizes a robot platform equipped with discrete variable stiffness actuators (DVSAs), as depicted in Fig. \ref{fig:experiment setup}.
-The working principle of the DVSA is illustrated in Fig. \ref{fig:working principle of DVSA}, with each joint offering four different levels of physical stiffness.
-The stiffness of each joint can be swiftly adjusted to predefined levels by engaging or disengaging the springs.
-Table \ref{Table:Stiffness level of DVSA} provides a comprehensive overview of the specific stiffness level values.
+This study employs a robotic manipulator equipped with discrete variable stiffness actuators (DVSAs).
+The detailed design can be found in our previous work \cite{niu2022towards}, in which we introduced an innovative collision-handling pipeline.
+The pipeline incorporates a DVSA-based manipulator to effectively mitigate the impact of unexpected collisions and improve safety during human-robot interaction.
+In this section, we recall the main design concept.
+The overall platform configuration and the working principle of the DVSA are shown in Figure \ref{fig:manipulator and DVSA working principle}.
+Each robot joint has four different levels of physical stiffness.
+By selectively engaging or disengaging the springs, the stiffness of each joint can be rapidly adjusted to any predefined level.
+The table in Figure \ref{fig:manipulator and DVSA working principle} (c) presents a comprehensive overview of the specific values associated with joint stiffness levels.
+Notably, in our previous study \cite{niu2022towards}, one of the important reaction strategies involves rapidly switching the physical stiffness of the joint

-In our previous work \cite{niu2022towards}, we introduced a novel collision handling pipeline incorporating DVSA to enhance safety during human-robot interaction.
-One reaction strategy involves rapidly switching the joint's physical stiffness to the lowest level (stiffness level 1 in Table \ref{Table:Stiffness level of DVSA}) to mitigate the impact of unexpected collisions.
-Experimental validation was conducted to evaluate the effectiveness of this strategy.

-This study specifically focuses on collision detection for collaborative robots equipped with variable stiffness actuation, and our proposed model is based on this platform to examine the effectiveness of collision detection in this context.
+from its current level to the lowest level (stiffness level 1, as shown in Figure \ref{fig:manipulator and DVSA working principle} (c)).
+Experimental validation was conducted to evaluate the effectiveness of this strategy in enhancing safety.
+This study focuses on collision detection for collaborative robots equipped with variable stiffness actuation, and our model is proposed based on the aforementioned platform to examine the effectiveness of collision detection in this context.